vincentarelbundock/marginaleffects/README.md

 > response variable.

 To calculate marginal effects, we take the derivative of the regression equation.
-This can be annoying, especially when our models are non-linear, or when regressors are transformed or interacted.
-Computing the variance is even worse.
+This can be challenging, especially when our models are non-linear, or when regressors are transformed or interacted.
+Computing the variance is even more difficult.
 The `marginaleffects` package hopes to do most of this hard work for you.

 # Why?